seinecle/blog/_posts/2023-09-26-is-chatgpt-agi.md

 3. ability to accomplish general tasks
 4. ability to perfectly mimic various human intelligence
 5. ability to perfectly mimic various aspects human cognition (intelligence, emotion, creativity, subjective viewpoint, etc)
+6. causing a direct existential threat to humanity if misaligned

 I would argue that: